Vandals couldn't spoil homecoming in Bement

 Sod that had been ripped and thrown about the field was placed back into the holes after they were filled with fresh soil.

-The school is working with the Piatt County Sheriff’s Department to investigate the acts of vandalism, Greenwood said.
+The school is working with the Piatt County Sheriff’s Department to investigate the vandalism, Greenwood said.

 It is the second report of vandalism at Bement athletic fields in 2021.
 Greenwood said some fencing was cut at the baseball diamond earlier this year.